Current Site Information

 As a result of a ROD that was issued in 1990, the PRPs completed additional studies on the groundwater in the deep aquifer.
 The study determined that additional extraction wells were necessary to contain the contaminated groundwater plume.
 The extraction wells were installed in December 1997 and the groundwater is also treated on-site.
 EPA documented the completion of the wet soil cover and the groundwater treatment system in a Preliminary Close-Out Report (PCOR) in December 1997.

 The PRPs continue to operate and monitor the wet soil cover and the groundwater pump and treat system.
 EPA reviewed the site conditions and issued a five-year review report in September 2009.
 EPA found the site remedy to be protective of human health and the environment.
-The next five-year review will be due by September 2014.
+The next five-year review is underway now and will be completed by September 2014.